 Sephiroth deserves one too.
 Even if you put all your effort into defeating him he simply brushes his shoulder and says, "Yeah you're pretty good."
 A far cry from when he was so simply defeated in the first game.

 The Gummi Ship course "Assault of the Dreadnought", which pits your ship against a massive fleet of Nobody warships, including their flagship, the titular Dreadnought.

 The mission itself revolves around you fighting your way through the Nobody fleet so that you can enter the Dreadnought and destroy the reactor core for its Wave Motion Gun.
 Not only will destroying the core get you some rare Gummi Blocks, you are also treated to a gorgeous view of the Dreadnought blowing up.

-A manga example is Sora taking out a Magnum Loader after Donald accidently grabs onto it while playing with a Light Cycle.
+Sora taking out a Magnum Loader after Donald accidentally grabs onto it while playing with a Light Cycle.
 Sure, everyone else enters a Heroic BSOD due to the required piece of data needed for the trio to escape is destroyed, but seeing Sora taking action before that is pure badass.
 Not to mention that he uses his Keyblade to repair the broken data.

 It helps that Sora was wearing armor at the time, had a pretty angry face, and a Pre Ass Kicking One Liner that doubles as a pun.
 This scene is clearly showing how angry Sora would get if his friends got hurt in a non-humorous way.